If you have bad credit, you know how hard life can be.

 These are all things you can do yourself at zero financial cost… if you know how.
 That's the rub.

-That also works out well for credit repair companies, which charge you on a monthly basis.
+Unfortuantely, that also works out well for credit repair companies, which charge you on a monthly basis.

 - Bureau Challenges – They go through your entire report and challenge the inaccurate records.